NASA-GISS/twoway/sphinx/source/buildingrunning.rst

 .. note::

-   The Spack environment twoway-discover (``$SPENV``) is meant to work on the *NCCS Discover* supercomputer.
+   The Spack environment tw-discover12 (``$SPENV``) is meant to work on the *NCCS Discover* supercomputer, SLES12 version.
 If this is being built on another system, then that environent should be copied, modified as appropriate for that system, checked in and submitted as a pull request.
-Further details are out of the scope of this document;
-   see `Spack Environments
+Further details are out of the scope of this document; see `Spack Environments
    <https://spack.readthedocs.io/en/latest/environments.html>`_:

    .. code-block:: bash